AhmedNassar7/Remote-Method-Invocation/README.md

 # RMI
-RMI in Advanced Programming
-It is a mechanism that allows an object residing in one system (JVM) to access/invoke an object running on another JVM.
+The Java Remote Method Invocation (RMI) system allows an object running in one Java virtual machine to invoke methods on an object running in another Java virtual machine.
+RMI provides for remote communication between programs written in the Java programming language.